 A few weeks ago we looked at one of my pain points of working with Kotlin Data Classes: nested copy and we improved on a basic Kotlin solution using a Lens.
 Today we look at another type of nesting: Sealed Classes nesting.

 When we wanted to create some sort of restricted hierarchy in Java we were using enum.
-They are kinda OK for a few things, and at the time we had only Java so 🤷🏻♂️
+They are kinda OK for a few things, but they lack the power of stateful subclasses.
+Update 2026: While Kotlin 2.0 has arrived with massive compiler improvements, the fundamental “no copy for sealed classes” reality remains.
+Here is how to handle it like a pro.

 sealed class PhoneNumber {